Board of Directors

 Vice President | International Representative | Hamilton, New Zealand (term ends Aug.
 2019)

-Angelika Anderson is a senior lecturer at Monash University, Melbourne, Australia.
+Angelika Anderson is an Associate Professor at Monash University, Melbourne, Australia.
 She earned her PhD in Educational Psychology at the University of Auckland (New Zealand) in 2002.
 Her early work at the University of Auckland included evaluations of large scale programs and school-based innovations, but also the development and delivery of the curriculum for Resource Teachers Learning and Behaviour (RTLB); a new kind of professional charged with facilitating inclusive education in New Zealand.
 Her major achievement in her previous position at Monash University in Melbourne, Australia, was to establish the very first Verified Course Sequence in all of Australia.
 Today her research interests continue at the interface between developmental psychology, Applied Behavior Analysis and educational psychology.
 Her primary research interests are in developing and trialling efficient, often technology-based behavioural interventions, able to be implemented in low resource environments, targeting diverse populations, including adults with ASD and typically developing children in schools.
 In her work she also aims to promote evidence-based practice in psychology and education, by engaging with local stake-holders.
 In her current position she is responsible for the behaviour analysis programs at the University of Waikato, which lead to dual qualifications in psychology and behaviour analysis.

 Jonathan Baker, PhD, BCBA-D